meoknu/gold/readme.md

 [The `eosjs` instance that is returned from `gold.eos()`](https://github.com/EOSEssentials/Gold/blob/master/src/golddapp.js#L131) is an empty dummy object with no options on it that catches all requests sent into it.
-Every time it is used it re-creates a fresh instance of `eosjs` with a pre-configured network ( the same one provided by the Identity request ) and a pre-configured
-`signProvider` which pushes all signature requests up to Gold to be approved/denied by the user.
+Every time it is used it re-creates a fresh instance of `eosjs` with a pre-configured network ( the same one provided by the Wallet request ) and a pre-configured `signProvider` which pushes all signature requests up to Gold to be approved/denied by the user.

 Because the `eosjs` instance that is returned to the website is a proxy that recreates itself each time overwriting the